Dime Jankulovski: Coaching and later career

 On 8 October 2012, it was announced that Jankulovski would become new assistant manager to Thomas Askebrand in 2013.
 He left the position in November 2013.
 At the end of the same month, he was hired head coach of Lärje-Angered IF for the 2014 season.
 In March 2014, he also signed with BK Häcken as a back-up keeper, training one or two times a week and eventually sit on the bench if one of the two goalkeepers was unavailable.

 In the summer 2015, Jankulovski returned to Örgryte IS as a goalkeeper coach and back-up keeper.
 He left the position as goalkeeper coach at the end of December 2019.

 At the end of December 2019 it was confirmed, that Jankulovski had been appointed assistant coach of his former club Västra Frölunda IF under newly appointed manager and Jankulovski's former teammate Fredrik Björck.
+As of March 2023 he coaches his daughter's youth football team Sävedalens IF.

 Personal life

-Jankulovski played both football and handball in his youth but stopt with handball when debuting for Lundby IF's senior team, he also been a GAIS supporter since young years and saw several matches from GAIS support section on Gamla Ullevi.
+Jankulovski played both football and handball in his youth but stopped with handball when debuting for Lundby IF's senior team, he also been a GAIS supporter since young years and saw several matches from GAIS support section on Gamla Ullevi.